SnapperML/SnapperML/docs/source/experiment_specification.rst

 Configuration files are validated and parsed into Python objects.
-Therefore, config files have the same structure as the Python models defined on :ref:`Models Reference`.
+Therefore, config files have the same structure as the Python models defined on :ref:`experiment_specification/Models Reference`.
 Feel free to check them in case of doubt.

 Experiment Definition